HaoZ416/HDINO/README.md

 # HDINO
 The manuscript is currently under review.
-The code will be released shortly.
+We will release the code soon.